MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-geohash-to-polygon-function.md

 ## Arguments

 *geohash*: Geohash string value as it was calculated by [geo_point_to_geohash()](geo-point-to-geohash-function.md).
-The geohash string can be 1 to 18 characters.
+The geohash string must be between one and 18 characters.

 ## Returns

 Polygon in [GeoJSON Format](https://tools.ietf.org/html/rfc7946) and of a [dynamic](./scalar-data-types/dynamic.md) data type.
 If the geohash is invalid, the query will produce a null result.

 > [!NOTE]
 > Geohash edges are straight lines and aren't geodesics.
-If geohash polygon is part of some other calculation, consider densifying it with [geo_polygon_densify()](geo-polygon-densify-function.md).
+If the geohash polygon is part of some other calculation, consider densifying it with [geo_polygon_densify()](geo-polygon-densify-function.md).

 ## Examples